armin-fx/BandedScad/doc/draft_transform.md

 - `plane`
   - `true`  - make a 2D-list, default
   - `false` - make a 3D-list, keep points on xy-plane
+  - number  - make a 3D-list, set Z-axis to this height

 _Operation for one point:_ \
 `projection_point (p, plane)`